 2. Avoid Being Negative About Your Spouse

-Trashing your spouse is harmful for your children and takes a terrible toll on their psyche.
-Children need to feel loved, protected, and have a strong connection with each parent.
+Trashing your spouse may be harmful to your children and takes a terrible toll on their psyche.
+Children need to feel loved, protected and have a strong connection with each parent.
 If your child knows you think poorly of the other parent, or hears accusations, it makes it very hard for them to seek what they need from both of you.

-4. Talk to Your Children at the Same Time
+4. Talk to All of Your Children at the Same Time

-Some people think it is best to tell the older children first, and the younger kids later.
-This is not a good approach, though.
-It puts undue stress on the older child, since they are now tasked with keeping your secret, while sending the message to the younger child that they’re not capable of hearing serious news.
+Some people think it is best to tell the older children first and the younger kids later.
+We do not recommend this approach, though.
+It puts undue stress on the older child since they are now tasked with keeping your secret while sending the message to the younger child that they’re not capable of hearing serious news.
 It’s best that you tell all of your children together to avoid feelings of secret-keeping.

-Set the rule early that what happens between a married couple is private and you won’t be sharing unnecessary details.
+Set the rule early that what happens between a married couple is private and you won’t be sharing unnecessary details with your children.
 If you make this clear, and stick with it, they will respect it.
-Your children do not need to hear that infidelity, finances, boredom, or emotional affairs have led to the break up of your marriage.
+Your children do not need to hear that infidelity, finances, boredom, or emotional affairs have led to the breakup of your marriage.
 Speak in general terms about why people divorce and remember that you are comforting them, not commiserating with them.

 8. Encourage Questions and Keep the Line of Communication Open

-Make sure your kids know that they can ask both of you questions (agree on what you will and won’t discuss with your spouse) and that you’re both there for them when they need to talk.
+Make sure your kids know that they can ask both of you questions.
+Here again, your plan will be helpful to determine what you agree on what you will and won’t discuss with your kids.
+Keeping the line of communication open shows that you’re both there for them when they need to talk.
 This is a very stressful time for all of you, so it may be wise to seek professional help from a family counselor or therapist for yourself and/or your children.